Seasonal Affective Disorder (SAD)

 Quick Self-Care Tips

-- 1Use a light therapy box (10,000 lux)
+- 1Use a light therapy box (10,000 lux) for 20-30 minutes each morning

-- 2Get outside during daylight hours
+- 2Get outside during daylight hours, especially in morning

 - 4Keep a regular sleep schedule

-- 6Consider vitamin D supplements
+- 6Consider vitamin D supplementation (consult doctor)

-- 7Stay socially connected
+- 7Stay socially connected despite urges to withdraw

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.